Your Online Trail Report and Travel Guide for ATVs the U.S. & Canada

 Invasive Species

-Please assist us in slowing the spread of invasive species on the forest by washing your machines before and after riding on Langlade County’s ATV trails.
-There are washing stations located at the Hwy T parking area west of Summit Lake and Augustyn Springs will be getting a wash station by the end of 2017 at the trailhead/parking area on Highway A.
+Please assist us in slowing the spread of invasive species in the forest by washing your machines before and after riding on Langlade County’s ATV trails.
+There are washing stations located at the Hwy T parking area west of Summit Lake and Augustyn Springs trailhead/parking area on Highway A.

 Summer Information

-The Summer ATV Trails will be closed from December 1 – May 1, weather permitting.
+The Summer ATV/UTV Trails are closed from December 1 – May 1, weather permitting.

 Winter Information

-In the winter, ATV’s are permitted on approximately 500 miles of the funded snowmobile trails, EXCEPT on the Nicolet National Forest, and areas that are posted NO ATVs.
-However, ATVs are not allowed on the trail until 10 days after the snowmobile trails have officially opened and the temperature is less than 28 degrees Fahrenheit at a point four feet above the trail surface.
+In the winter, ATV’s are permitted on approximately 500 miles of snowmobile trails, EXCEPT in the Nicolet National Forest, and areas that are posted NO ATVs.
+However, ATVs are not allowed on the snowmobile trail until 10 days after the snowmobile trails have officially opened and are not allowed on the trails when temperatures are above 28° F. UTVs are not allowed on the Langlade County Snowmobile trail system at any time due to the weight and width of the machines.

-For more information on ATV/UTVing in Langlade County: The County of Trails, go to www.langladecounty.org.
+For more information on ATV/UTVing in Langlade County, Wisconsin’s County of Trails, go to www.langladecounty.org.